 Why practice urban agriculture?
 There are many benefits!

 - Green and beautify the surroundings

 - Reconnect with nature, seasons and the origin of food

 - Participate in the fight against urban heath islands

 - Promote food security

 - Create social ties and share knowledge and crops

 - Take action for a sustainable development, by a gesture that has a strong potential for media coverage

 - Promote a responsible consumption and a local, ecological production

 Johann (pronounced Yoan) is always imagining new projects while ensuring that those in progress are carried out.
 In addition to leading our organization in urban agriculture, he is co-owner of Les Jardins de la Mescla, an organic vegetable farm.
-It seems like he is not busy enough, because he also finds time to play soccer and perform in a theater group.
+It seems like he is not busy enough, because he also finds time to play soccer.
 Johann is also trained in nonviolent communication and is a mediator in the cohabitat where he lives.

 In his pocket: A bachelor’s degree in agronomy, an MBA in corporate social and environmental responsibility, and… chocolate.